MATTHEW 7:23_ye that work iniquity.

 We can be too indulging and too enabling with people, but we can’t be too kind or too gentle.

-This verse has long been known as The Golden Rule.
+Matthew 7:12 has long been known as The Golden Rule.
 Jesus says this rule is the fulfillment of the Law.
 Paul also says it in Galatians 5:14 (KJV),“For all the law is fulfilled in one word, even in this; Thou shalt love thy neighbour as thyself.”

 Jesus taught the radical 180 degree turn when it came to the Law.
 However, He also taught that His radical way was not intended to destroy the Law or the prophets.
-The very base of the Law is love—which is why Jesus fulfills it.
+The very basis of the Law is love—which is why Jesus fulfills it.

 Lord Jesus, Let me treat others with compassion and gentleness.
 In the powerful name of Jesus, Amen.